-Pediatrics (< 6 years of age): TOBI PODHALER has not been studied in this age group.

-Geriatrics (≥ 65 years of age): There are insufficient safety, efficacy and pharmacokinetic data in this population.
-Renal function in elderly patients should be taken into account while using TOBI PODHALER.

-Hepatic Insufficiency: No studies have been performed on patients with hepatic impairment.
-As tobramycin is not metabolized, an effect of hepatic impairment on the exposure to tobramycin is not expected.

-Renal Insufficiency: Patients with serum creatinine 2 mg/dL or more and blood urea nitrogen (BUN) 40 mg/dL or more have not been included in clinical studies.
+- Pediatrics (< 6 years of age): TOBI PODHALER has not been studied in this age group. - Geriatrics (≥ 65 years of age): There are insufficient safety, efficacy and pharmacokinetic data in this population.
+Renal function in elderly patients should be taken into account while using TOBI PODHALER. - Hepatic Insufficiency: No studies have been performed on patients with hepatic impairment.
+As tobramycin is not metabolized, an effect of hepatic impairment on the exposure to tobramycin is not expected. - Renal Insufficiency: Patients with serum creatinine 2 mg/dL or more and blood urea nitrogen (BUN) 40 mg/dL or more have not been included in clinical studies.
 Renal function is expected to affect exposure to tobramycin.

-STORAGE AND STABILITY
+11 STORAGE, STABILITY AND DISPOSAL

 Store between 15 - 30 °C; store in the original package to protect from moisture.
 Store the inhaler in its tightly closed case when not in use.
 TOBI PODHALER (Tobramycin Inhalation Powder) is not sensitive to light, refrigeration or freezing.
+Any unused product or waste material should be disposed of in accordance with local requirements.

-SPECIAL HANDLING INSTRUCTIONS
+12 SPECIAL HANDLING INSTRUCTIONS